rwxrob/zet/20211105134026/README.md

 Then there is the whole issue of uptime.
 I've never had a Windows system stay up more than a few days.
 Inevitably, something breaks.
 But my Linux workstations regularly go a month or more without a reboot.
-This is because of the fundamental flaw in Windows OS design that ties the desktop (windows) code to the OS itself.
-The UNIX philosophy is what keeps Linux so robust and sustainable despite the frequent quirks.
+This allows things like my fishies and radio to be all the time.
+It allows me to ssh into workstation from laptop and attach to TMUX.
+Windows *never* will allow for that in as seamless a fashion.
+No application would every overshadow that value.

 It is *very* rare for a Linux application to force the entire OS to be rebooted.
 So even if OBS hangs or crashes, the supporting OS to which I would need to ssh into from the road, is rock solid and really unlikely to require a reboot ever.
 This is a serious fucking consideration for